TuanPhat236/TuanPhat236/README.md

 - 👀 I’m living in Ho Chi Minh City, Viet Nam
 - 🌱 I’m currently learning PHP for Backend, JavaScript, ReactJS for Frontend
-- 💞️ I’m looking to collaborate on any tech company or sort of company with IT department -:sun_with_face: I will be Fullstack Developer in near future.
+- 💞️ I’m looking to collaborate on any tech company or sort of company with IT department
+- :sun_with_face: I will be Fullstack Developer in near future.
 I'm seriously !!! 😄😄😄
 - :email: Anyone can contact with me by email: phat.mt236@gmail.com :mega: :mega: :mega:

 <!---